Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Introduction

-As a brief review of the literature, we would like to mention that the martingale optimal transport problem is recognized as a dual of the model-free super-hedging problem \cite{de2018entropic, dolinsky2014martingale}.
+As a brief review of the literature, we mention that the martingale optimal transport problem is recognized as the dual of the model-free super-hedging problem \cite{de2018entropic, dolinsky2014martingale}.
 Further investigations have focused on duality theory, elaborated in works by Bartl et al., Cheridito et al., Guo et al., and Hou et al. \cite{bartl2019duality,cheridito2017duality,guo2016monotonicity, hou2018robust}, with a comprehensive list of references provided by Cheridito et al. \cite{cheridito2021martingale}.
 Additionally, the optimal Skorokhod embedding problem aligns with the continuous-time MOT through time changes, as explored by Beiglböck et al. \cite{beiglbock2017optimal,beiglbock2021fine}.
 Research on the stability of MOT, conducted by Backhoff et al. and Wiesel \cite{backhoff2022stability, wiesel2019continuity}, offers theoretical insights into the errors that may arise from statistical distribution estimates.
 In \cite{doldi2023entropy,doldi2024entropy}, the authors study the MOT with entropic penalty.
 On a computational front, Guo et al. proposed methodologies for solving the MOT problem using discretization, relaxation of the marginal condition, and conversion to linear programming \cite{guo2019computational}.
+More recently, Hiew, Nenna, and Pass~\cite{hiew2024ordinary} proposed an ODE-based method for solving entropy-regularized MOT problems.
+Although not using Sinkhorn iterations, their approach highlights the flexibility of entropic methods in handling martingale constraints.
 We shall mention more connections between MOT and its applications in finance in Section \ref{sec:applications}.